Gudrat000/Gudrat000/README.md

 - 👋 Hi, I’m Gudrat
-- 👀 I’m interested in ASP.NET/C#/.Net
+- 👀 I’m interested Consulting and helping organizations to bring their Customer Satisfaction to the next level
-- 🌱 I’m currently student at WSB University
 - 📫 How to reach me - gudratmaharram@gmail.com

 <!---